AtticusDotOne/Documentation/glossary.md

 1. (legal) A person (usu. a lawyer) who holds custody of an asset (usu. in trust, as trustee) to be slated for release, following prescribed instructions, depending on a specified condition (or set thereof).
 1. (technical) Subsystem that holds onto an asset and releases it depending on the evaluation of a defined condition.

+**Establish**

+1. (legal) To put down on paper.
+Ex: *We established the Charter today.*
+1. (legal) With substantial supporting evidence.
+Ex: *This concept is well established.*
+1. (legal) To duly compose and record a recognized entity.
+Ex: *This trust was established before my birth.*

 **Evidence**

 1. (legal) Information (usu. accompanied by a chose or documentation) when examined in context of a claim, supports the said claim; however does not necessarily prove the claim.

+**Examination**

+1. (legal) Procedure by which to elaborate required detail on a matter.

 **Execution**